Rules and Scheduled Rules

 Follow the below instructions to learn how to write rules:

-Scheduled rules are associated with one or more scheduled queries.
-If you have not yet created a scheduled query, follow the How to create a Saved and Scheduled Query instructions first, then return to these instructions to create the scheduled rule.
+Scheduled rules are associated with one or more Scheduled Searches.
+If you have not yet created a scheduled search, follow the How to create a Saved and Scheduled Search instructions first, then return to these instructions to create the scheduled rule.

-If the scheduled query returns multiple rows, each row is processed by the rule logic as a separate event.
+If the Scheduled Search returns multiple rows, each row is processed by the rule logic as a separate event.
 The number of alerts triggered depends on the deduplication settings you've configured on the scheduled rule.

-We recommend doing as much data processing as is possible in SQL (i.e., in the scheduled query) in order to take advantage of database optimizations and improve rule performance.
+We recommend doing as much data processing as is possible in SQL (i.e., in the Scheduled Search) in order to take advantage of database optimizations and improve rule performance.

 Follow the below instructions to learn how to write scheduled rules:

-If there is no specific routing configured for rule errors, the alert for a rule error will route to the same destination used by the alert.
+If no alert destination is configured to receive rule errors (or scheduled rule errors), the alert for a rule error (or scheduled rule error) will be routed to the same destination as the one that would be used for that rule or scheduled rule's alert.
 See Routing order precedence on Alert Destinations for more information.

-For in-depth information on how to write detections, see Writing Python Detections and Writing YAML Detections.
+For in-depth information on how to write detections, see Writing Python Detections and Writing Simple Detections.

-See how one detection is represented in both Python and YAML:
+See how one detection is represented in both Python and as a Simple Detection:

 from global_filter_auth0 import filter_include_event